turbinenreiter/MicroPythonSmallSats/text/Background.md

 The following characteristics contribute to a languages readability:

 * __Overall Simplicity__
     A _large number of basic constructs_ may be overwhelming, resulting in the use of only a subset of the language.
-If author and reader of a program learned different subsets, the code becomes harder to understand. _Feature multiplicity_, meaning the existence of different ways to perform the same task, also can have adverse effects, as different people default to different styles. _Operator overloading_ also poses challenges to readability.
+If author and reader of a program learned different subsets, the code becomes harder to understand. _Feature multiplicity_, meaning the existence of different ways to perform the same task, also can have adverse effects, as different people default to different styles.
+These different styles conflict when developers are working on a codebase in a team as it reduces the ability of each programmer to investigate, understand and improve on code written by colleagues. _Operator overloading_ also poses challenges to readability.
 This technique allows an operator, like +, -, *, etc., to have different meanings in different situations.
 While this is accepted in some cases, like having + perform addition of integers and float alike, it can get confusing for other data types, like arrays.
 The following example shows the practical usage of overloading.

     ~~~{.python}
     >>> int(1) + int(1)